by Zach Kincaid

 “God created structures of nature like water because it is necessary, but it can also drown us,” says John Sanders in my conversation with him some time ago.
 He is now professor of religion at Hendrix College and author of The God Who Risks: A Theology of Providence.
 “My approach, then, is a structural one,” he says.
 “Is disease the hand of God?
 It probably has more to do with pesticides and other chemicals.
 God can use these things once they happen, but he did not make them happen.

-"If God created the world in which air currents and water vapor bring needed rain but these same elements sometimes form hurricanes, then God takes the risk that people will suffer from them,” John states in a recent article titled “Open Theism and Natural Evil.”
+"If God created the world in which air currents and water vapor bring needed rain but these same elements sometimes form hurricanes, then God takes the risk that people will suffer from them,” John states in an article titled “Open Theism and Natural Evil.”

 In other words, God knows we need water vapor and rain as much as he knows we need freewill to be part of life, but both cases might bring great strife and brewing storms.
 “God cannot simply remove the possible harm those orders can bring without removing the very determinate order that makes life possible,” John says.